MasamichiKanakubo/pg-excrcise1/README.md

 ## Quick Start on your Device

 ### Environment
-- Windows11
+- OS: Windows11
-- python3.11.3
+- OS: WSL2
-- WSL2
+- version: python3.11.3
-- Visual Studio Code
+- IDE: Visual Studio Code

 ### 1. Make your own project
 Open your tarminal(especially windowspowershell in Windows, zsh or bash in macOS)